TangWen920812/NoduleMovingPrediction/README.md

-Code for predicting lunb nodules moving by using breath data.
+Code for predicting lunb nodules moving by using breathe data.